-About 40 miles east is the vibrant city of Newcastle upon Tyne.
+About 40 miles east of the coast is the vibrant city of Newcastle upon Tyne.
 Although known as an international party city it still has some of the finest architecture in northern Europe.
 In the very heart of the city is the Castle Keep whose stark construction is a contrast to the neo-classical architecture of Grey Street.

 County Durham offers a landscape of contrasts both coast and country - from the peace and tranquillity of the Durham Dales to the spectacular beauty of High Force waterfall and the Durham Heritage coast.

-For a small county it has a rich heritage which is kept alive by award-winning attractions including Beamish Museum and Locomotion – the National Railway Museum at Shildon.
+For a small county, it has a rich heritage which is kept alive by award-winning attractions including Beamish Museum and Locomotion – the National Railway Museum at Shildon.
 And if you crave culture, you can’t get much better than the incredible collections and contemporary exhibitions at The Bowes Museum near Barnard Castle.